asterisk/node-ari-client/README.md

 - destination_threeway_channel (Channel) - Transferer channel that survived the threeway result
 - destination_type (string) - How the transfer was accomplished
 - is_external (boolean) - Whether the transfer was externally initiated or not
+- replace_channel (Channel) - The channel that is replacing transferer_first_leg in the swap
 - result (string) - The result of the transfer attempt
+- transfer_target (Channel) - The channel that is being transferred to
+- transferee (Channel) - The channel that is being transferred
 - transferer_first_leg (Channel) - First leg of the transferer
 - transferer_first_leg_bridge (Bridge) - Bridge the transferer first leg is in
 - transferer_second_leg (Channel) - Second leg of the transferer